JohnMoehrke/SlicingSlicedExtension/input/pagecontent/index.md

-# testBundle
+# test Slicing Sliced Extensions

 This creates a profile of [AuditEvent that slices .agent, adds extOtherId extension, and slices extOtherId](StructureDefinition-ThirdSliceProfile.html)

 1. I need to slice the AuditEvent.agent as there are multiple kinds of agent the profile is defining, so want to identify a slice for the (user) agent.
-2. In that slice for describing the user, I have more identifiers to record than the AuditEvent.agent supports. so I add an extension (extOtherIds)
+2. In that slice for describing the user, I have more identifiers to record than the AuditEvent.agent supports. so I add an extension [OtherIds](StructureDefinition-OtherId.html)
-3. In that extension that allows me to record more identifiers, I have a some flavors of identifier that I also want to define (npi, and prn)
+3. In that extension that allows me to record more identifiers, I have a some flavors of identifier that I also want to define (npi, and prn) **These don't seem to be converted from FSH to SD properly, or the IG builder doesn't handle the situation**
+4. In that extension I have another extension [otherIdName](StructureDefinition-OtherIdName.html) to add a name to the given identifier in the given slice in the given agent **Note this works fine here**

 Example causes validation to fail.